electricimp/GoogleIoTCore/README.md

 Registry ID / Device ID combination must be unique for every device in your project.
 More information about public/private keys and Device ID see in the [Authentication and Registration](#authentication-and-registration) section.

 Finally, you should decide which transport your application/device is going to use for communication with Google IoT Core.
-By default, MQTT transport with default [MQTT options](#TODO) is used.
-If you want to use non-default MQTT options, you need to create an instance of the [GoogleIoTCore.MqttTransport](#TODO) class.
+By default, MQTT transport with default [MQTT options](#options) is used.
+If you want to use non-default MQTT options, you need to create an instance of the [GoogleIoTCore.MqttTransport](#googleiotcoremqtttransport-class) class.

 ### Instantiation ###

 To start working with the library you should create an instance of the GoogleIoTCore.Client class.
 Most of the settings mentioned in the [Prerequisites](#prerequisites) section are passed to the client's constructor.
-Also, the constructor has additional options which controls the behavior of the library.
+Also, the constructor has additional options which control the behavior of the library.

 It is possible to instantiate several clients but note that Google IoT Core supports only one [connection](#connection) per device.